 On this page, you'll find articles featured in the Guam Daily Post with tips and advice on how to create and live a happy and fulfilled life.
 We invite you to browse the articles and hopefully you can find a little bit of information that can help you a lot.

 BUILD YOUR LEGACY: Sharing life lessons and experiences to help you live the life you can.
-You'll have all of the writings from the Building Your Legacy and Lessons from Dad series, and more.
+You'll have all of the stories from the Building Your Legacy and Lessons from Dad series, and more.
 The book will be in paperback and eBook format and will be on sale soon.

 Today, our lives are filled with unbelievable opportunities to make our mark, become successful, and attain what was once thought as unattainable.
 We can find out what’s going on worldwide in an instant.
 We can communicate with almost anyone anywhere anytime.
 We can do more with less effort and in less time.
 However, despite these conveniences and advances, we seem to be headed in the wrong direction.

 In conversations we had not too long ago, we bolstered about living in the greatest country in the world.
 We lived in communities that were built on trust, honor, and integrity.
 We led and took care of others with passion, responsibility, and respect.
 And we were proud of our abilities, our accomplishments, and our potential.

 Somehow over the years we seemed to have dispensed with these attributes and of the character and values that made us the envy of the world.
 We became entitled as opposed to encouraged.
 We demand instead of working toward accomplishment.
 We tossed out responsibility and replaced it with blame.
 We’ve become self-centered, greedy, prejudiced, lazy, vulgar, and unappreciative.